Benchmarking Automated Clinical Language Simplification: Dataset, Algorithm, and Evaluation: Experiments

+\textbf{Evaluation Metrics}.
+We use BLEU~\cite{papineni2002bleu}, METEOR~\cite{lavie2007meteor}, ROUGE-L~\cite{lin2004rouge}, and CIDEr~\cite{vedantam2015cider} scores as the evaluation metrics, which are widely-used for the machine translation task.
+Besides, we use SARI~\cite{xu2016optimizing}, which is specially designed for the general ATS task.
+It combines the $n$-gram evaluation method of the BLEU score and rewards the replacement of the input words.
+However, it fails to cover the accuracy requirement of the professional medical term simplification.

+Since our task is different from traditional machine translation and ATS tasks, directly applying existing evaluation metrics cannot fairly evaluate the performance of different models.
 Since our task is different from traditional machine translation tasks, directly applying existing evaluation metrics cannot fairly evaluate the performance of different models.
-Here, we use an example in Figure~\ref{fig:example} to demonstrate the failure of existing evaluation metrics, such as BLEU score.
+Here, we use an example in Figure~\ref{fig:example} to demonstrate the failure of existing evaluation metrics, such as the BLEU score.
 If we directly copy the original source sentence as the answer, a very high BLEU score can be obtained, which is 0.85.
 However, the critical term ``\emph{pt}'' is not translated.
 Without translating this term, patients or customers may not totally understand the meaning of this sentence.
-Thus, it is necessary to design task-specific metrics. \begin{itemize} \item \emph{Hit Ration (HIT)}.
-A key challenge of medical language translation is to translate professional medical jargon to layperson-understandable words.
-Let $N_p$ denote the number of professional medical terms in a source sentence and $N_t$ be the number of correctly translated terms in the target.
-We then have the HIT ration, which is $HIT = \frac{N_t}{N_p}$.
+Thus, it is necessary to design task-specific metrics.

+$\bullet$ \emph{Hit Ratio (HIT)}.
+A key challenge of medical language translation is to translate professional medical jargon into layperson-understandable words.
+Let $n_p$ denote the number of professional medical terms in a source sentence and $n_t$ be the number of correctly translated terms in the target.
+We then have the HIT ratio, which is $HIT = \frac{n_t}{n_p}$.

-\item \emph{Common Word Ration (CWR)}.
-To evaluate the simplicity of the translated sentences, we calculate the common word ratio for each output sentence.
+$\bullet$ \emph{Common Word Ratio (CWR)}.
+To evaluate the simplicity of the translated sentences, we follow the work of Dale–Chall readability~\cite{mcclure1987readability} to calculate the common word ratio for each output sentence.
 We first lemmatize each word of the output.
 If the lemmatized form is in the top-3000 commonly-used English words, then it is a common word.
 Otherwise, it is not a common word.
-Let $N_c$ denote the number of common words in the translated sentence and $N$ represents the length of the translated sentence.
-The common word ratio score is $CWR=\frac{N_c}{N}$.
+Let $n_c$ denote the number of common words in the translated sentence, and $n$ represents the length of the translated sentence.
+The common word ratio score is $CWR=\frac{n_c}{n}$.